Wolfyxon/wolfyxon.github.io/src/app/blog/posts/react-migration.md

 ---
-title: I remade my site in React
+title: I rewrote the site in React
 description: What's React and why did I do that
 date: 2025-01-27
 topics: ["site", "projects"]